8 surprising heart health tips you probably haven’t heard before

 An older black couple sitting on the beach

 By now you’ve likely heard the usual advice for safeguarding your heart health: Get regular cardio exercise, eat a diet rich in fruits, veggies and healthy fats, and steer clear of cigarettes.
-But if you’re already on track with those healthy habits, or you’re just looking for more ways to protect your heart, adding any one of these 8 other habits to your daily life can give your heart health a big boost.
+But if you’re already on track with those healthy habits, or you’re just looking for more ways to protect your heart, adding any one of these eight other habits to your daily life can give your heart health a big boost.

-1. Get enough sleep
+Get enough sleep

 While you snooze, your blood pressure naturally goes down.
 So, if you skimp on sleep, that may mean more time that your blood pressure stays higher.
 And that puts more strain on your heart.
+Aim for seven to nine hours of sleep a night.

-2. Turn down the volume
+Turn down the volume

-3. Don’t forget to floss
+Don’t forget to floss

 Get anytime access to your plan web page